esmerek/terrific-zebra-dadb5/content/pages/index.md

     grid_items:
       - title: Cloud-Smart Strategy
         content: >
-          We combine your requirements and environment with the full cloud potential of the future.
-Together we elaborate an intelligent, staged cloud enablement strategy and so reduce complexity while maintaining the resources.
+          Together, we work out an intelligent, phased cloud enablement strategy.
+In this way, we reduce complexity while maintaining the same resources.
+Epic Fusion connects your requirements and conditions with the full cloud potential of the future.
         actions:
           - label: Start cycle
             url: /services